tazjin/nix-1p/README.md

 ## Functions

-All functions in Nix are anonymous.
+All functions in Nix are anonymous lambdas.
 This means that they are treated just like data.
 Giving them names is accomplished by assigning them to variables, or setting them as values in an attribute set (more on that below).

 ```
 # simple function